-All of the following documents must be submitted.
 The screening will be conducted based on submitted documents.
 Please refer to the admission guide of the Graduate School for the notification of acceptance or rejection of the application documents.
+When applying, the following document (reasons for applying) must be submitted.

-Submit a document describing the reasons for applying to the Department of Information Physics and Computing, with references if necessary, based on what you have learned and experienced.
+Describe the reasons for applying to the Department of Information Physics and Computing, with references, if necessary, based on what you have learned and experienced.
 The document should be written either in Japanese or English.

 The font size should be around 11 pt.
-The document should be on three A4-sized or letter-sized pages.
-Figures can be included.
+The document should be on three A4-sized or lettersized pages.
+Figures and tables can be included.
 Please put your name on every sheet.
-Since the document is used for the document screening and evaluation, it should be well-thought out and of appropriate length and content.
+Since the document is used for the screening and evaluation, it should be well-thought out and of appropriate length and content.